bildlich/materialette/README.md

 ## How to use

-Click on the icon in the menu bar and then on a color to copy its color value to the clipboard.
+Click on the icon in the menu bar and then on a color to copy its value to the clipboard.

 Paste a color code with CMD+V while the ms-colors window is open and it will tell you the name of the color.